nsmirosh/Interactive-Android-Concepts/README.md

 ## Progress Animation
 ### Usage of `Canvas` in order to build an animation

 I decided to build a cool progress animation using `Canvas`.
+The animation is located in the main menu under "Animation" section.
 The idea and the design belong completely to UX flame - https://www.youtube.com/watch?v=LbktxnviLKI&ab_channel=UXFLAME.